We Got Married season 2

-About
+Background

 As of May 2009, the producers announced another change in the format with all four couples departing, cutting down to just one couple and shortening the show to just 60 minutes.
 The show will now portray a more realistic side to what a marriage is, instead of "the painted image of marriage based on romance".
 For the first time, a real couple is cast in the show.
 Guest celebrities are invited to be show's commentators for each episode so that they can share their opinions on marriage on behalf of their age group.
-Kim Yong-jun and Hwang Jung Eum also do the interview room together dressed in wedding attire.
+Kim Yong-jun and Hwang Jung-eum also do the interview room together dressed in wedding attire.

 However, due to low ratings, the show returned to its old format with the addition of a make-believe couple actor Park Jae-jung and After School member Uee on August 2, 2009.
-For the Chuseok special, Brown Eyed Girls' Gain & 2AM's Jo Kwon and SG Wannabe's Lee Seok Hun & host Kim Na Young appeared as two new couples.
+For the Chuseok special, Brown Eyed Girls' Gain & 2AM's Jo Kwon and SG Wannabe's Lee Seok-hoon & host Kim Na-young appeared as two new couples.
 The episode achieved Season II's highest rating, and Gain and Jo Kwon were announced to be a permanent couple.